RCGV1/Meshtastic-SAME-EAS-Alerter/README.md

     <img src="https://github.com/meshtastic/design/blob/master/Meshtastic%20Powered%20Logo/M-POWERED.png?raw=true" width=100>
 </a>

 The Meshtastic SAME EAS Alerter is a lightweight tool designed to forward warnings, emergencies, or statements sent over the air to a local Meshtastic network.
 It operates without needing a WiFi connection.
-The setup involves connecting the hosting computer to an RTL SDR via USB and to a running Meshtastic node via serial.
+The setup involves connecting the hosting computer to an RTL SDR via USB and to a running Meshtastic node via serial or TCP.

 ![Flood Example](./images/Flood.jpg)